Code-Institute-Submissions/milestone-project-one-8/README.md

 * Due to the lack of parallex scrolling with smaller screens and a known bug with IOS ('background-attachment: fixed' plus 'background-size: cover' - [reference](https://caniuse.com/#search=background-size)) available on smaller screens (without adding JS which is beyond the scope of this project) I put in a media query to initiate 'background-attachment: scroll' feature for screens 1023px and smaller in width.

 * I would like to test the page on a larger apple computer but I dont have access to one, IOS might have an issue with the parallex scrolling.

+* All links were tested and worked on all media browsers and devices I had access to.

 ### Landing Page